Being Julia: Differences from the novel

 The film omits much of Julia's recollections of her life and career with Michael and her previous affair with a Spaniard whose name she never knows.
 In the original story she meets Lord Charles when his wife attempts to insult her by bringing up her "common" origins.
 Although Julia's retort is the same in the film this scene occurs after she has already met Charles and the attempted insult is made by someone who is not married to him.
 Charles in the film is not married at all and turns out to be a confirmed bachelor.

-In novel, Julia has to convince Michael to keep the lackluster Avice Crichton in the play in order to exact her revenge on her.
+In the novel, Julia has to persuade Michael to keep the lackluster Avice Crichton in the play in order to exact her revenge on her.
 In the adaptation, Michael is having a fling with her.
+In the novel Julia also employs a more subtle on-stage revenge against her rival.

 Jimmie Langton also often appears as a figment of Julia's imagination giving advice or reacting to her actions, a device which is not present in the original story.